RayaneCTX/ECE264-Summer-2021/PA01/README.md

 # Programming Assignment I

-*Last modified: 06/05/2021 at 8:11AM*
+*Last modified: 06/05/2021 at 10:36AM*

+*Post on Piazza if you have any questions about the following document so that everyone can benefit from our answer.
+Otherwise, email me or Zhaoning (see syllabus for our email addresses).*

 ## Setup

+### Downloading the code for the first time

 To download this assignment onto your ecegrid machine, run:
 ```
 git clone https://github.com/RayaneCTX/ECE264-Summer-2021.git
 ```
-This will create a directory named **ECE264-Summer-2021**.
+This will create a directory named **ECE264-Summer-2021** that contains everything you see right here.
 Do not modify its name or anything inside.
 Doing so can complicate the process of downloading any updates to this assignment.
 Specifically, do not start working on the assignment from inside that directory.
 First, create a copy of the directory with
 ```
 cp -R ECE264-Summer-2021 <copy name>
 ```